Origins. Hebrew scriptures

 an young earth -- one which is only 6,000 to 10,000 years of age.
 A main component of this theory is that the flood of Noah,

 as described in Genesis 7, laid down layers of sediment that later hardened into the fossil bearing rock layers that we see today.
-This took only 150 days,
+The flood only was present for 150 days,

 and ocurred circa 2349 BCE according to the Schofield Reference Bible, in Genesis 7:24.